evolving-plants/experiments/README.md

   - [ ] SEASON: Do not let new season be clicked until all seeds have fallen to the ground
   - [ ] Make a timer mechanism to generate new seasons without the users (for natural selection)

-  - [ ] SELECTION: Adjust parameters for leaf width and length in new generation
-  - [ ] SELECTION: Adjust colours and make new generation inherit colours
-  - [ ] SELECTION: Make the number of leaves a selection variable
-  - [ ] SELECTION: Make the number of seeds in all seedpods on a plant a selection variable
-  - [ ] SELECTION: Make the final seed size (seediam) a selection variable
-  - [ ] SELECTION: Why are red circles being drawn at different heights?

   - [ ] BUD: put a tiny bud at the top of the growing stalk

-  - [ ] streamline the organisation
-  - [ ] can we make a clock function that keeps increasing time and is used to set the flow?
-  - [ ] Eventually make a slider to speed up and slow down time

   - [ ] Adjust distances between stems and make multiple buds at the top of the growing stalk
   - [ ] FLOWER: Make flower petals dry up and fall off as the seedpod grows